-If you copy the installation file from the CD or web site to another location, that will also work.
+If you copy the installation file from the CD or web site to another location, you can also run it from there.
 This location can be any accessible disk, including network drives and removable USB drives ("thumb drives").

 Installing Anzio consists of: